Street fighting

-Street fighting or street combat is hand-to-hand combat in public places between individuals or groups of people.
+Street fighting, street combat, street brawl, or simply brawl is hand-to-hand combat in public places between individuals or groups of people.
 The venue is usually a public place (e.g., a street), and the fight sometimes results in serious injury or even death.
 Some street fights can be gang related.

 A typical situation involves two individuals arguing in a bar, during which dispute one suggests stepping outside, where the fight commences.
-It is often possible to avoid the fight by withdrawing from the situation; whereas in self-defense, a person is actively trying to escape the confrontation, using force if necessary to ensure their own safety.
+It is often possible to avoid the fight by withdrawing from the situation, whereas in self-defense, a person is actively trying to escape the confrontation, using force if necessary to ensure their own safety.

-In some martial arts communities, street fighting and self-defense are often considered synonymous.
+In some martial arts communities, street fighting is often considered self-defense.

 History

 Evidence for human fighting goes back 430,000 years in Spain, where a fossil skull was found with two fractures apparently caused by the same object, implying an intentional lethal attack.
 Another record of early human fighting is one that happened 9,500 to 10,500 years ago in Nataruk, Kenya.
 The hunter-gatherers fight was a group fight involving both males and females, including children, armed with bladelets and arrow projectiles.
 The fight was to protect their valuables such as lands, food and water resources and their tribes or families or to respond mortally to the threat from the encounter between two groups of people.